ZigengHuang/SCTPipeline/README.md

 According different Foundation LLMs, you can choose the "SCTPipeline_ChatGPT-4o.py" or "SCTPipeline_Deepseek-R1.py".
 * Run this pipeline, you can choose 1-4 option (health checkups, general outpatient visits, surgical procedures, and hospitalization management) to prefined prompts according to domain-specific features (Default).The pipeline provides four medical knowlegde for the 1-4 options.
 According to your option, you need to change the 'medical_knowledge' to make the pipeline work well.
 Critical:Replace the folder name with 'medical_knowledge'.

-* If you want to customized medical domain features (Phase 2, Steps 8-10), you can choose option 5:Customized domain-specific features.You need to ensure SCT manually organized in the 'medical_knowledge' folder.
+* If you want to customized medical domain features (Phase 2, Steps 8-10), you can choose option 5:Customized domain-specific features.You need to ensure SCT manually organized add in the 'General medical knowledge' folder and replace the folder name with 'medical_knowledge'.

+We provide an example of surgery to run the pipeline.'medical knowledge' folder contain surgery knowledge files to support processing the RUCT file in the 'Example' folder.

 ## Phase 1-1: Obtain RUCT by speech-to-text tools (Steps 1-3)
 * Recommend：You use the "Phase 1-1_Whisper" file  to transcribe your recording audio to obtain RUCT based on whisper.